Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771

-The $21$-cm absorber detected towards PKS 1610-771 has \textsc{approximate} redshift $z_{\rm abs} = 0.4503$.
-As can be seen from \autoref{fig:HI_1610}, there are two components $43\ \text{km s}^{-1}$ apart in radial velocity.
-Very-long-baseline interferometry (VLBI) imaging of the quasar at $8.4$ GHz reveals emission that is extended $5$ mas, equivalent to roughly $30$ pc at $z_{\rm abs} = 0.4503$ \citep{Ojha2010}.
-In calculating the column density of the neutral hydrogen, we assume a covering factor $f = 1$ because the projected size of the background source at the absorber redshift is smaller than the typical size of \ion{H}{i} clouds \citep[$\gtrsim 100$ kpc, ][]{Braun2012}.
-The resulting \ion{H}{i} column density assuming the fiducial spin temperature of $100$ K is $N_{\ion{H}{i}} = 2.7 \pm 0.1 \times 10^{20} \cdot \rm{[T_{s}/100 K]} \cdot \rm{cm}^{-2}$.
+The $21$-cm absorber detected towards PKS 1610-771 is at redshift $z_{\rm abs} = 0.4503$.
+As can be seen from Fig. \ref{fig:HI_1610} (reproduced from \citet{Sadler2020} here for clarity), there are two components $30\ \text{km s}^{-1}$ apart in radial velocity.
+Very-long-baseline interferometry (VLBI) imaging of the quasar at $8.4$ GHz \citep{Ojha2010} reveals a source size of around $5$ mas, equivalent to roughly $30$ pc at $z_{\rm abs} = 0.4503$.
+In calculating the column density of the neutral hydrogen, we assume a covering factor $f = 1$, because the projected size of the background source at the absorber redshift is smaller than the typical size of \ion{H}{i} clouds \citep[$\gtrsim 100$ pc, ][]{Braun2012}.
+The resulting \ion{H}{i} column density, assuming the fiducial spin temperature of $100$ K, is $N_{\ion{H}{i}} = (2.7 \pm 0.1) \times 10^{20} \cdot \rm{[T_{s}/100 K]} \cdot \rm{atoms\ cm}^{-2}$.
 As the optical depth of the $21$-cm line is inversely proportional to spin temperature, and the harmonic mean spin temperature of galactic \ion{H}{i} is $\sim 300$ K \citep{Murray2018}, we expect the absorber to be a DLA ($N_{\ion{H}{i}} > 2 \times 10^{20} \ \text{atoms cm}^{-2}$).
-We tabulate the redshifts and column densities of the individual Gaussian components required to fit the absorption profile returned from a Bayesian detection method \citep{Allison2012} in \autoref{tab:HI components}.
+We use $\rm{T_{s}} = 100$ K because this traces \ion{H}{i} gas in the cold neutral medium that is likely to collapse into $\rm{H_2}$, and then form stars.
+We tabulate the redshifts and column densities of the individual Gaussian components \citep{Sadler2020} required to fit the absorption profile returned from a Bayesian detection method \citep{Allison2012} in \autoref{tab:HI components}.